saltstack/salt/doc/topics/conventions/style.rst

-Similar to the above, when an existing function or state is modified (for example, when an argument is added), then under the explanation of that new argument a ``versionchanged`` directive should be used to denote the version in which the new argument was added:
+Similar to the above, when an existing function or state is modified (for example, when an argument is added), then under the explanation of that new argument a ``versionadded`` directive should be used to note the version in which the new argument was added.
+If an argument's function changes significantly, the ``versionchanged`` directive can be used to clarify this:

 .. code-block:: python

-    def new_func(foo=''):
+    def new_func(msg='', signature=''):
         '''
-        .. versionadded:: 0.17.0
+        .. versionadded:: 0.16.0

+        Prints what was passed to the function.

-        foo : None
+        msg : None
             The string to be printed.
+Will be prepended with 'Greetings! '.

         .. versionchanged:: 0.17.1

+        signature : None
+            An optional signature.

+        .. versionadded 0.17.0
         '''
-        print foo
+        print 'Greetings! {0}\n\n{1}'.format(msg, signature)

 Imports